I’m the urban spaceman, baby; I’ve got speed.

 Can we find a formula for primes?
 It depends on what kind we want.
 If we want a simple, practical formula that, when you plug in n, gives a formula for the nth prime, then it’s been known for a long time that no such formula exists.

-However, if you scale back your ambition and search for simple functions that generate lots of primes, there’s a great example devised by the 18th century mathematician Leonhard Euler: the polynomial n2 − n + 41.
+But if you scale back your ambition and search for simple functions that generate lots of primes, there’s a great example devised by the 18th century mathematician Leonhard Euler: the polynomial n2 − n + 41.
 It takes on prime values for all n between 1 and 40.
 A nice way to visualize this phenomenon is with an “Ulam spiral” (credited to the Polish mathematician Stanislaw Ulam):

 We put the number 41 into a box in an infinite square grid and travel outward in a square spiral, labelling the boxes with successive integers as we go.
 Then there’s a long diagonal stretch of boxes containing nothing but primes (shown in blue).
 This blue streak of primes is so long that the picture isn’t big enough to contain it!

-As Euler may have noticed, there are other numbers k that are “41-ish”, in the sense that, for all n between 1 and k−1, the values taken on by the polynomial n2 − n + k are all prime.
+As Euler may have noticed, there are other numbers k that are “41-ish” in the sense that, for all n between 1 and k−1, the values taken on by the polynomial n2 − n + k are all prime.
 Specifically, the values 1, 2, 3, 5, 11, 17, and 41 all have this property.
 And Euler may have wondered whether there were other, larger values of k beyond 41 that had this property.

 Euler’s observation took on a new meaning in the 19th century, when Carl Friedrich Gauss initiated the study of number systems obtained from the rational numbers by throwing in certain irrational numbers.
 These are called algebraic number fields, and we often represent a typical algebraic number field by the letter K.5 The simplest algebraic number fields are the ones you get by throwing in the square root of d, where d is some rational number that, like −1 or 2, doesn’t have a rational square root.
 The resulting number system is written as K = ℚ(sqrt(d)) (as opposed to plain old K = ℚ, the field of rational numbers); it consists of all numbers of the form a + b sqrt(d) where a and b are ordinary rational numbers.
 Such a K is called a quadratic number field (a “real quadratic field” when sqrt(d) is real, an “imaginary quadratic field” when sqrt(d) is imaginary).
 We may assume without loss of generality6 that d is a “squarefree” integer, that is, an integer whose prime factorization contains no repeated prime factors.

-One important quantity associated with a number field K is a positive integer h called the class number of K. When h=1, the Fundamental Theorem of Arithmetic (asserting uniqueness of factorization into primes) holds in K just as it does in ℚ (even though the primes in K are different from the primes in ℚ).
+One important quantity associated with a number field K is a positive integer h called the class number of K. When h=1, the Fundamental Theorem of Arithmetic (asserting uniqueness of factorization into powers of primes) holds in K just as it does in ℚ (even though the primes in K are different from the primes in ℚ).
 When h>1, the Fundamental Theorem of Arithmetic fails, because some of the numbers in K “want” to be factored into primes belonging to a bigger field L, called the (Hilbert) class field of K that in a certain sense is h times bigger than K.7 (Gauss didn’t know about class fields, and his understanding of class numbers was more based on quadratic forms than on quadratic extensions of ℚ, but the key insight was his.)

 In 1801, Gauss observed a curious dichotomy.
-There are lots8 of positive squarefree values of d for which the real quadratic field ℚ(sqrt(d)) has class number equal to 1 and hence has unique factorization, but he found only a few negative squarefree values of d for which the imaginary quadratic field ℚ(sqrt(d)) has class number equal to 1, specifically, −1, −2, −3, −7, −11, −19, −43, −67, and −163.
+There are lots8 of positive squarefree values of d for which the real quadratic field ℚ(sqrt(d)) has class number equal to 1 and therefore has unique factorization, but he found only a few negative squarefree values of d for which the imaginary quadratic field ℚ(sqrt(d)) has class number equal to 1, specifically, −1, −2, −3, −7, −11, −19, −43, −67, and −163.

 The nine numbers 1, 2, 3, 7, 11, 19, 43, 67, 163 are often called Heegner numbers nowadays, although the name is a little misleading; naming this set of numbers after Heegner is like naming a species not after the naturalist who discovered them but after the naturalist who declared the species extinct!